Herman Li: Amplifiers and effects

 Li uses a Kemper Profiler as his primary amplifier.

 Impact

 Li and fellow band member Sam Totman are featured as performing twin guitar solos of the power metal song "Through the Fire and Flames" which has appeared in several video games.
 In the Guitar Hero rhythm game series, the song first featured in Guitar Hero III: Legends of Rock as an unlockable bonus song.
 The song later appeared in Guitar Hero Smash Hits and Guitar Hero Live, as well as Rock Band 3 as downloadable content.
 The song also featured in Rocksmith 2014.

+Personal life

+Li maintains a channel on the streaming platform Twitch, where he hosts occasional livestreams featuring music, chatting, and occasional collaborations with other streamers on the platform.
+As of May 2026, his channel had over 271,000 followers.

 Accolades

 Li has won and featured in the following awards: